elishagretton/multinational-retail-data-centralisation939/README.md

 - In 2022, the company made sales in approximately 2hrs 13 minutes 6 seconds.
 - In 2008, the company made sales in approximately 2hrs 13 minutes 2 seconds.

+## Next Steps

+For the future direction of this project, I'd like to learn more about data visualisation tools to represent my findings.

+I would also like to learn more about SQLAlchemy, and if it is possible to run the SQL queries in Python instead of pgadmin4.

 ## License Information

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.